Closure Of The Company's Offer

 Closure of the Company's offer under the Albion VCTs Prospectus Top Up Offers 2024/2025 (the“Offers")

-The Board of Albion Crown VCT PLC (the "Company") is pleased to announce that it has now received applications reaching its £30 million limit (inclusive of the Company's £10 million over-allotment facility which has been exercised) under its offer for subscription ("Offer") pursuant to the Prospectus issued on 12 November 2024 by the Company, Albion Enterprise VCT PLC and Albion Technology & General VCT PLC.
+The Board of Albion Technology & General VCT PLC (the "Company") is pleased to announce that it has now received applications reaching its £30 million limit (inclusive of the Company's £10 million over-allotment facility which has been exercised) under its offer for subscription ("Offer") pursuant to the Prospectus issued on 12 November 2024 by the Company, Albion Enterprise VCT PLC and Albion Crown VCT PLC.
 On the basis that such applications received by the Company are all valid and accepted, the Offer of the Company is now fully subscribed and has now closed to further applications.

 The second and final allotments in respect of valid applications received prior to the Offer closing are expected to take place on 4 April 2025 in respect of the 2024/2025 tax year.